ematsushita/midterm-wiki-maps/planning/bugs.md

 ## Bugs

-[ ] When you update a form, the info windows do not reflect new changes
+[ ] favouritng should be disabled when logged out

-[ ] Sometimes a map does not load if there are no points
+[ ] Unauthenticated users should be able to edit or delete or add points

 ## Enhancements